furkan-dogu/stock-app/README.md

 ## About the Project

-This project, created with React, includes a web application where you can register or log in with your own email or Google account.
-It is used to obtain information about movies and TV shows, and to view reviews
+This project, developed with React, is a single-page online web application.
+It allows you to manage and receive orders.
+Additionally, it includes an inventory system with the ability to add, edit, delete, and view products, companies, brands, sales, and purchases.

 ## Table of Contents